The Obsolescence of Phone Skills

 “What’s up!?” my child would say to a friend, “Yeah, whatever, just text me!”

-In December of 2020, Vermont released data showing that the number of monthly texts had risen 7,700% in the last decade, culminating in a whopping 6 billion texts sent every single day in the United States.
+In December 2020, Vermont released data showing that the number of monthly texts had risen 7,700% in the last decade, culminating in a whopping 6 billion texts sent every single day in the United States.
 That number does not include app-to-app communications.
-Another study showed that 18–34-year-olds preferred texting to speaking on the phone.
+Another study showed that 18–34-year-olds preferred texting to speak on the phone.
 Now, putting aside, for a moment, the GLARING need to re-address texting processes within a dealership, the nature of modern communication is out-pacing the nurtured practice of phone etiquette.
-Our rising generation is not talking on the phone nor do they know-how.
+Our rising generation is not talking on the phone nor do they know how.

 As digital forms of communication rise the ability to professionally engage in an over-the-phone conversation is falling.
 Last month I had the less-than-appealing opportunity to coach my receptionist on her phone skills when our recorded calls caught her answering: